a1v0/a1v0.de/README.md

 ## To-do

-1. 404 page doesn't work when you access a non-existent article within a category that _does_ exist.
+1. Footer edits:
+    - Experiment with link layouts.
+A vertical stack doesn't look so good when there are more than three links.
+    - When screen is smaller, put copyright notice above or below links, not beside.
+2. COULD ALREADY BE COMPLETE: Speed up site on mobile (performance is solid on desktop, according to Chrome Lighthouse).
-2. Make site a11y-friendly.
+3. Make site a11y-friendly.
     - Semantic HTML (I already pass the automated Lighthouse and Axe checks, but I will read up on semantic HTML to be confident about this site).
     - Anything else (see WCAG).
     - Aria labels for the most obvious things (perhaps skip link?)
-3. Add TOC to articles.
+4. Add TOC to articles.
     - `rehype-slug` already creates IDs for all headings, which is a start.
-4. Make better, more consistent error handling for when a user enters a category or article name that doesn't exist.
+5. Make better, more consistent error handling for when a user enters a category or article name that doesn't exist.
     - Perhaps make methods to check whether a path exists before attempting to extract its content.
-5. See if there's a way to render `<a>` tags as `<Link>` components when rendering markdown.
+6. See if there's a way to render `<a>` tags as `<Link>` components when rendering markdown.
-6. Replace boring bullet list of articles in categories with some sort of tile layout.
+7. Replace boring bullet list of articles in categories with some sort of tile layout.
-7. Footer edits:
-    - See what happens when you vertically centre the text in the footer (it might look daft).
-    - Experiment with link layouts.
-A vertical stack doesn't look so good when there are more than three links.
-8. COULD ALREADY BE COMPLETE: Investigate whether there is a quicker or more efficient way to load articles and their respective categories.
-    - Could the factory pattern be helpful here?
-9. COULD ALREADY BE COMPLETE: Move oft-repeated methods into util functions (e.g. anything that loops through all articles, which looks like it's pretty repetitive).
-10. COULD ALREADY BE COMPLETE: Speed up site on mobile (performance is solid on desktop, according to Chrome Lighthouse).
-11. Find way to improve/refactor CSS, as it is gradually getting bloated.
+8. Find way to improve/refactor CSS, as it is gradually getting bloated.
-12. Improve breadcrumbs on mobile, so that they don't force the publication date to the edge.
+9. Improve breadcrumbs on mobile, so that they don't force the publication date to the edge.
 See especially the Regex category, which has a long display name.
-13. The bottom corners of active links aren't rounded.
+10. The bottom corners of active links aren't rounded.
 This might be because of a conflict with the CSS that controls the logo.
-14. Implement a dark mode (value added to the user is small, but it's good frontend experience):
+11. Implement a dark mode (value added to the user is small, but it's good frontend experience):
      - Find how best to adapt a colour scheme into a dark mode (my current colours don't look so good in dark).
      - Find best CSS way to handle it (is there a selector?).
      - Maybe create a toggle button.
-15. Turn breadcrumbs into a component.
-16. Turn skip link into a component.
+12. Make all URLs case insensitive
+     - Currently, you can type a category or slug in any case you want and it renders the page.
+     - The same is not true for static pages like `disclaimer`, where `disclaiMer` returns a 404.
+     - Hopefully there's a way to enforce lowercase URLs.